jenkinsci/warnings-ng-plugin/doc/Documentation.md

 - **Filtering, Searching**: you can filter the shown issues by entering some text in the search box.
 - **Content Aware**: columns are only shown if there is something useful to display.
 I.e., if a tool does not report an issues category, then the category will be automatically hidden.
-- **Responsive**: the layout should adapt to the actual screen size.
+- **Responsive**: the layout should adapt to the actual screen threshold.
 - **Details**: the details message for an issue (if provided by the corresponding static analysis tool) is shown as child row within the table.